Vishnuvardhana (film)

-Vishnuvardhana is a 2011 Indian Kannada language comedy thriller film starring Sudeepa Bhavana Menon and Priyamani directed by P. Kumar, in his debut, and produced by Dwarakish.
-The film's music was composed by V. Harikrishna.
-The film was released on 8 December 2011.
-The film was officially remade in Bengali in 2014 as Bachchan.
-The movie was reported to have been inspired by the 2009 Korean movie Handphone.
-5 years later, it was dubbed in Hindi as Mr. Mobile 2.
+Vishnuvardhana is a 2011 Indian Kannada language action thriller film directed by Pon Kumaran in his directorial debut and produced by Dwarakish.
+It stars Sudeepa, Bhavana, Priyamani and Sonu Sood.
+The music was composed by V. Harikrishna.

+Vishnuvardhana was released on 8 December 2011 to positive reviews from critics.
+The film was reported to have been inspired by the 2009 Korean movie Handphone.